statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 2. A Party regulating tankers for VOC emissions shall submit a notification to the Organization.
 This notification shall include information on the size of tankers to be controlled, the cargoes requiring vapour emission control systems, and the effective date of such control.
 The notification shall be submitted at least six months before the effective date.
 3. A Party which designates ports or terminals at which VOCs emissions from tankers are to be regulated shall ensure that vapour emission control systems, approved by that Party taking into account the safety standards for such systems developed by the Organization<sup> 5) MSC/Circ.585, Standards for vapour emission control systems. </sup> , are provided in any designated port and terminal and are operated safely and in a manner so as to avoid undue delay to a ship.
 4. The Organization shall circulate a list of the ports and terminals designated by Parties to other Parties and Member States of the Organization for their information.
-5. A tanker to which paragraph 1 of this regulation applies shall be provided with a vapour emission collection system approved by the Administration taking into account the safety standards for such systems developed by the Organization<sup> 5) MSC/Circ.585, Standards for vapour emission control systems. </sup>, and shall use this system during the loading of relevant cargoes.
+5. A tanker to which paragraph 1 of this regulation applies shall be provided with a vapour emission collection system approved by the Administration taking into account the safety standards for such systems developed by the Organization, and shall use this system during the loading of relevant cargoes.
 A port or terminal which has installed vapour emission control systems in accordance with this regulation may accept tankers which are not fitted with vapour collection systems for a period of three years after the effective date identified in paragraph 2 of this regulation.
 6. A tanker carrying crude oil shall have on board and implement a VOC Management Plan approved by the Administration.
 Such a plan shall be prepared taking into account the guidelines developed by the Organization.
 The plan shall be specific to each ship and shall at least:

 .1. provide written procedures for minimizing VOC emissions during the loading, sea passage and discharge of cargo;